 The Scottish Government has backed the recommendations of its Homelessness and Rough Sleeping Action Group, including adopting a Housing First approach.

-The group, set up by the Scottish Government with the intention of eradicating rough sleeping.
+The group was set up by the Scottish Government with the intention of eradicating rough sleeping.

-These include calling on the Scottish Government to announce a default to Housing First as part of a “rapid rehousing model”, which should be included in a new code of guidance on homelessness.
-Find a link to the monthly tracker for Scotland's Housing First Pathfinder Programme on the right hand side of this page.
+Its recommendations include calling on the Scottish Government to announce a default to Housing First as part of a “rapid rehousing model”, which should be included in a new code of guidance on homelessness.
+Find a link to the monthly tracker for Scotland's Housing First Pathfinder Programme on the right-hand side of this page.